OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 > In the car, with an `OBD` (On Board Diagnostic) interface (usually using Bluetooth), we could display all kind of data.
 > This will be another project.

+> Note: Try on a Raspberry Pi 3B+, the client part (running in the browser) is a bit demanding...

 ---

 ...
 More to come